 A population model was developed (MacArthur Green 2019) to predict the consequences of additional mortality on the population.
-At an adult mortality of 40 the growth rate of the population was reduced by 0.4% to 1.3% (for density dependent and density independent simulations respectively) (5.03 HRA Norfolk Boreas paragraph 213).
-At an upper mortality of 50 (selected as a precautionary buffer above 42) the growth rate of the population was reduced by 0.4% to 1.6% (for density dependent and density independent simulations respectively; EXA; AS-1.D2.V1).
-Thus, even the more precautionary, density independent prediction for a higher mortality of 50, based on consented rather than built wind farms and over-estimated nocturnal activity, was for a growth rate reduction of only just over 1.5%.
-This is considered very unlikely to cause a population decline (5.03 HRA Norfolk Boreas paragraph 210).
-Use of collision estimates for built wind farms generates a density independent prediction of a 0.9% growth rate reduction, which further reduces concerns that in-combination collision would result in a population decline (5.03 HRA Norfolk Boreas paragraph 213).
+At an adult mortality of 55 the growth rate of the population was reduced by 0.3% to 1.4% (for density dependent and density independent simulations respectively) REP2-035 paragraph 87).
+At a mortality of 35 (reflecting the as-built estimate) the growth rate of the population was reduced by 0.2% to 0.9% (for density dependent and density independent simulations respectively; REP2-035 paragraph 87).
+Thus, even at the more precautionary, density independent prediction for a higher mortality of 55, based on consented rather than built wind farms and over-estimated nocturnal activity, the growth rate reduction was less than 1.5%.
+This is considered very unlikely to cause a population decline (REP2-035 paragraph 88).

 The breeding success, and hence the population trend, of lesser black-backed gulls in the Alde-Ore Estuary SPA population appears to be mainly determined by the amount of predation, disturbance and flooding occurring at this site (Department of Energy and Climate Change 2013a, Thaxter et al. 2015, 5.03 HRA Norfolk Boreas paragraph 217).
 Increased predation and disturbance by foxes has been considered the main factor causing reductions in breeding numbers.
 Management measures to reduce access by foxes has resulted in some recovery in the numbers of gulls.
 The main driver of gull numbers in this SPA therefore appears to be suitable management at the colonies to protect gulls from predators (Department of Energy and Climate Change 2013a).
-This aspect, taken together with the degree of precaution in reported collision assessments for other offshore wind farms, including the
+This aspect, taken together with the degree of precaution in reported collision assessments for other offshore wind farms, including the use of the much higher mortality predictions estimated for consented wind farm designs rather than for the as built wind farm designs, means the likelihood of an adverse effect on the integrity of the SPA due to in-combination collisions of lesser black-backed gulls is considered sufficiently small that it can be ruled out (REP2-035 paragraphs 89 - 90 and ExA.AS-1.D6.V1).
+It is also of note that the Galloper wind farm was consented on the basis of in-combination collision risk estimates of between 119 (the applicant's estimate) and 357 (Natural England's estimate), which even at the lower end is twice the current in-combination estimate of 54.